Galvez Garden

 Transforming Spaces And Growing Green

-The Galvez Garden is not-for-profit, non commercial endeavor solely focused on benefiting the community.
+The Galvez Garden is a not-for-profit, non commercial endeavor, solely focused on benefiting the community.
+This socially engaged practice project, led by our Founder and Executive Director, invites conversations about sustainability and urban agriculture within New Orleans.
 NOLA Artist Incubator maintains and operates the Galvez Garden and facilitates educational and Artist-in-Residence programming on site.
 Specific goals of the garden are to be welcoming to the community, safe and inviting for children and the elderly, and to serve as a demonstration and teaching garden for the neighborhood.
+Established in 2021, the Galvez Garden has grown into a micro farm, with small livestock including rabbits and chickens.

-Initiated in aims to fight blight and promote shared community spaces, the Galvez Garden offers services as a teaching garden and compost drop off site.
+Initiated in aims to fight blight and promote shared community spaces, the Galvez Garden offers services as a teaching and demonstration garden, green space for creative activities, and serves as a compost and recycling drop off site.
 Neighbors are welcomed to learn about composting, growing vegetables, native landscaping, stormwater management solutions, and other permaculture projects on site.

 2023 NEW garden bed area- work in progress!